Turn Your Old iPad Into a Dedicated Ebook Reader

 Skip the Kindle.
 You Already Have One.

 Your old iPad has a bigger, higher-resolution, full-color screen than a Kindle.
 It connects to your library’s digital collection for free.
-It runs Kindle, Kobo, Apple Books, and every other reading app at the same time.
+It runs Apple Books, Libby, and (depending on your iOS version) several other reading apps.
 And you already own it.

 The Kindle has an e-ink screen that’s easier on the eyes in bright sunlight.
 That’s a real advantage if you read at the beach.
 But for reading on the couch, in bed, or on your commute?
 An old iPad does the job beautifully – especially if you use dark mode.